Table of Contents

 What is the GMAT test for?

 The GMAT test is a leading staple of academic prediction.
-GMAT stands for Graduate Management Admission Test and measures students’ skills in verbal, mathematics, and analytics.
-The test is composed of four sections: Analytical Writing, Integrated Reasoning, Quantitative, and Verbal.
-Check the 700+ Club’s guide to these sections, here.
+GMAT stands for Graduate Management Admission Test and measures students’ skills in verbal, mathematical, and analytical thinking.
+The test comprises 3 sections: Data Insights, Quantitative Reasoning, and Verbal Reasoning.
+Check out the 700+ Club’s guide to GMAT Focus sections here.

 Why Are Schools Requiring it?